Hanz-3816/Image-Cryptography-using-DL/README.md

 # Image Cryptography using Deep Learning

-A neural network-based approach to image encryption and decryption using deep learning.
-This project implements an end-to-end trainable system that can encrypt images with a key and decrypt them back to the original form.
+This project explores an experimental deep learning-based framework for image encryption and decryption, where neural networks learn key-conditioned transformations to securely map plaintext images into encrypted representations and reconstruct them back with the correct key.
+The work investigates the feasibility of learned cryptographic transformations and evaluates their robustness using reconstruction and security metrics.

 ## Features